TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: Related Works and Motivations

 \textbf{Motivation \raisebox{-0.1em}{\ding[1.3]{184}}}: Deploy efficient sparse models on MCU.

-Model compression can significantly reduce the model size while maintaining accuracy.
+Model compression can significantly reduce the model size while maintaining the accuracy.
 Accordingly, deploying compressed models on MCUs requires particular support from deployment tools.
-For example, deployment tools should support sparse model storing and execution to accommodate their extremely perverse resource constraints.
-Existing deployment tools for MCUs include TensorFlow Lite Micro \cite{Abadi2016TensorFlowAS}, CMSIS-NN \cite{lai2018cmsis}, MicroTVM \cite{Chen2018TVMAA}, CMix-NN \cite{capotondi2020cmix} and TinyEngine \cite{lin2020mcunet}.
+For example, deployment tools should support sparse model storing and execution to accommodate their extremely severe resource constraints.
+Existing deployment tools and libraries for MCUs include TensorFlow Lite Micro \cite{Abadi2016TensorFlowAS}, CMSIS-NN \cite{lai2018cmsis}, MicroTVM \cite{Chen2018TVMAA}, CMix-NN \cite{capotondi2020cmix}.
+TinyEngine \cite{lin2020mcunet} is a code generator-based library to save the resource consumed by the interpreter during inference.

 However, these frameworks are mainly targeted at small-scale computing by utilizing the locality in dense form for acceleration.
-None of them support sparse model inference, limiting the scale of models stored in resource-constrained devices.
+Support of sparse coding and inference enables deployment tools to accommodate larger deep-learning models.
+To the best of our knowledge, there are few deployment tools or libraries that support sparse model inference, limiting the scale and performance of models.
 To further exploit the advantage of sparsity, a specialized deployment tool should be developed for sparse model inference on MCUs.